51Degrees/documentation/src/devicedetection/migrationguides/51dversion3.md

 }
 ```

-The previous web integration used the `Request.Browser` functionality that was built in to ASP.NET in order to access result values.
+The old v3 web integration used the `Request.Browser` functionality that was built in to ASP.NET in order to access result values.
 The Pipeline integration uses the same approach so you can still do things like:

 ```{cs}
 if (Request.Browser["IsMobile"] == "True")